GoC-Spending/contracts-data-web/content/department/pch.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Canadian Heritage spent an estimated \$33.4M in 2021-2022 on contracts.
+Canadian Heritage spent an estimated **\$33.4M in 2021-2022** on contracts.

+Across 2,107 contracts active since the start of the 2017-2018 fiscal year, 340 have at least one amendment (16%).
+Of contracts with amendments, the average increase in dollar value was 330% and the average number of amendments was 1.69.
+Cumulatively these amendments represent an increase of \$61.7M over the original contract values.

+The average contract duration was 0.76 years, and the average contract value (not including contracts under \$10k) was \$91.5K.
+The longest contract was 13.34 years.
+The largest contract by value (including amendments) was \$9.7M.

 {{< /entity_summary >}}

 ## Vendors